Skip to main content

 • Teamwork.
 Working as a team and collaborating with people from different parts of an organization are crucial to doing your job well as a statistician.
 Data analyses and statistical modeling cannot happen in a vacuum; you will need to rely on the expertise and skills of other individuals to find the best solutions.

 • Curiosity.
-An innate sense of curiosity to find out why things are the way they are will drive your analyses and search for solutions.
-Constantly going deeper and deeper into the data will allow you to expand your perspective and not get bogged down by pre-existing assumptions about what 'should' be happening and instead, you can discover new and unique insights.
+An innate sense of curiosity about why things are the way they are will drive your analyses and search for solutions.
+Constantly going deeper and deeper into the data will allow you to expand your perspective and not get bogged down by pre-existing assumptions about what 'should' be happening.
+Instead, you can discover new and unique insights.

 Statistician Career Paths

-Statisticians typically choose a specialty in either a field or a function, which dictates the types of tools and methods they would commonly encounter to solve these highly specific problems they encounter in that field.
+Statisticians typically choose a specialty in either a field or a function, which dictates the types of tools and methods they commonly use to solve the highly specific problems they encounter in that field.

-For example, statisticians who specialize in economics are called econometricians and statisticians who specialize in biology are called biostatisticians.
+For example, statisticians specializing in economics are called econometricians, and statisticians specializing in biology are called biostatisticians.

 Statisticians are employed in a variety of different fields and industries.
 However, these are the primary industries that maintain a high demand for statisticians: